micahbales/quaker-maps-3/readme.md

 npm install -g db-migrate db-migrate-pg
 ```

-### Setting Up a Database Migration with db-migrate
+### Creating Up a New Database Migration with db-migrate

 In the `api` directory, run: